 I obtained my PhD from the Royal Institute of Technology (KTH) in Stockholm in 2005.
 From Stockholm I moved to Princeton where I became a Veblen Instructor at Princeton University and the Institute for Advanced Study.
 After that I stayed at Princeton as an Assistant Professor and in 2011 I came to the University of Oxford as a Lecturer in Analysis.
 I am also a Fellow of St. Anne's College.

-After studying mathematics and physics at the Hebrew University of Jerusalem, Jonathan moved to Brown University where he received his PhD (2011).
-He came to Cambridge as a Research Associate, then to Imperial College London as a Junior Research Fellow.
-In 2016 he moved to Durham University as a Lecturer.
+After studying mathematics and physics at the Hebrew University of Jerusalem, Jonathan moved to Brown University where he received his PhD in mathematics (2011).
+After spending time at Cambridge University (2011-2014), Imperial College London (2014-2016) and Durham University (2016), Jonathan is now a senior Lecturer at Cardiff University.

 I joined the University of Cambridge as a lecturer in 2007.
 I became a Reader in Probability in 2012.
 I am also a fellow of King's college.
 Prior to hat I was educated in France and did a joint PhD thesis at Cornell University (USA) and Ecole Normale Supérieure (Paris), and continued as a postdoctoral fellow at the University of British Columbia, Vancouver (Canada).